Seek Returns logo

 Min

-CSL’s Debt-to-Equity Ratio of 0.87 is typical for the Construction industry, indicating its use of leverage is in line with the sector norm.
+CSL’s Debt-to-Equity Ratio of 0.89 is typical for the Building Products industry, indicating its use of leverage is in line with the sector norm.
 This suggests a balanced approach to its capital structure.

-AME vs. CSL: A comparison of their D/E Ratio against their respective Industrial - Machinery and Construction industry benchmarks.
+AME vs. CSL: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Electrical Equipment and Building Products industry benchmarks.

 AME